 Day 1, Part 1: Paragliding

 Wake up bright and early, because this is going to be a fun-filled day!
-Start off with paragliding over the majestic Swiss Alps.
+Start off with this paragliding adventure over the majestic Swiss Alps.
 You get some seriously beautiful views.
 Plus, who doesn’t want to run off the side of a mountain?
 There are a ton of companies offering very similar packages, and from what I saw, they all take off from around the same spot.
-For more awesome adventure activities from Interlaken, Switzerland, check out my guide here!

 Day 1, Part 2: Schynige Platte